 In September of 2015 Dana Tapley joined and then at the end of 2015 Brian retired

-so today the group consists of Jim, Ted and Dana.
+changing the group back once again to a trio Jim, Ted and Dana.

 Their current blend of distinctive voices,Jim,